jeffgbutler/PCFDemos/live-coding-scripts/DotNetCoreRedis.md

 ## Steeltoe Service Connectors - Add a Redis Based Hit Counter

+1. Create an Redis service instance in your PCF space.
+Name the service instance `xxxredis` where "xxx" is your initials

+    - On Pivotal Web Services, add a Redis Cloud instance using the 30MB (free) plan

 1. If you are using Azure Redis Cache through the Azure Service Broker on PCF, then modify `appsettings.json` and add the following configuration:

     ```json